 In the aftermath of the Second World War, we told ourselves: “Never again.”
-Standing in the rubble of London and in the ashes of Hiroshima, we swore that we would not allow a conflict of this scale to proliferate again.
+In the rubble of London and the ashes of Hiroshima and the division of Berlin, we swore that a war on this scale would not spread across Europe a second time.
 The generation that had seen the rise of fascism and genocide, of dangerous nationalism and xenophobia, vowed that we would not stand by and do nothing in the face of the Hitlers and Mussolinis of the world.

 In the second half of the 20th century—which brought about the new threat of nuclear Armageddon—Western countries began to unite.
 First with the United Nations in 1945, then soon after with NATO in 1949 and the European Economic Community in 1958.
 These organizations stabilized international communities and advanced political progressiveness.